 To meet our aims as a global education and training programme, Turing Scheme funded projects must focus on four main objectives.

 - Global Britain – In line with the UK Government’s vision of a Global Britain, Turing Scheme projects support high-quality placements, enhance existing partnerships and encourage the forging of new relationships across the world.

-- Levelling up – Turing Scheme projects widen participation and support social mobility across the UK.
-They should help and promote equal access and opportunities to all students, learners and pupils regardless of background.
+- Levelling up – Turing Scheme Projects support social mobility and widen participation across the UK.
+They promote equal access and opportunities to all Participants regardless of their background.

-- Developing key skills – These projects offer unique, career-building opportunities.
-They give participants the hard and soft skills sought by employers, and bridge the gap between education and work.
+- Developing key skills – Projects offer fantastic, career-building opportunities.
+They give participants the hard and soft skills sought by employers and bridge the gap between education and work.

-- Value for UK taxpayers – These projects optimise social value in terms of potential costs, benefits and risks.
+- Value for UK taxpayers – Projects optimise social value in terms of potential costs, benefits and risks.